BaconZhou/stat679work/hw2/readme.md

 ## Usage

-Can be called by commend line:
+Can be called by command line:

 ```shell
 python data.py filepath1 filepath2 outputpath
 ```

-If doesn't give output path, script will print the result to stdout
+If missing output path, script will print the results to **STDOUT**

 ```shell
 python data.py waterTemperature.csv energy.csv output.csv